 The initiative will fund research directly related to congenital heart defects.
 For more information, please visit the CHD Research Awards page.

-AHA/Enduring Hearts Foundation Research Award
+AHA/Enduring Hearts Research Award

 AHA-VIVA Physicians Research Awards